IntentArchitect/Docs/articles/getting-started/tutorials/create-a-module/04-create-files-per-model/create-files-per-model.md

     ```

     > [!NOTE]
     > The Module Builder has automatically wired up our Template so that the  `Model` property is of the type `ClassModel` (the `Class` model for the Domain which will represent our entities).
-From the `Model` they can access the `Attributes` and `AssociatedClasses` collections.
+From the `Model`, they can access the `Attributes` and `AssociatedClasses` collections.
     >
     > The [`GetTypeName(...)`](xref:templates.how-to-get-type-names) method returns the referenced type that was specified as a qualified and namespace-normalized C# type.
 It also tracks dependencies between this template and others, allowing it to dynamically add `using` statements to managed classes (created by Intent Architect) in different namespaces.
     >